Effects of Marriage and Divorce On Social Security Disability Claims

 $

-When applying for Social Security Disability Benefits, there are numerous factors that will come into play when determining the amount of compensation the claimant will receive.
-One of the most important factors that will be examined is if the claimant is married or has been divorced in the past.
+When applying for Social Security Disability Benefits, numerous factors will come into play when determining the amount of compensation the claimant will receive.
+One of the most critical factors will be examined is whether the claimant is married or divorced.

-Current spouses may be able to file a successful claim for benefits under a disabled individual’s record if the spouse is over the age of 62-years-old.
-The spouse is able to file a claim for benefits at any age if they are caring for a child in the home who is under the age of 16-years-old.
+Current spouses may be able to file a successful claim for benefits under a disabled individual’s record if the spouse is over 62 years old.
+The spouse can file a claim for benefits at any age if they care for a child under 16 in the home.

 The Social Security Administration says that benefits are payable to a former spouse if the individual: